t) Provisions, contingent assets and contingent liabilities

 (i) Securities premium

 Securities premium represents premium received on issue of shares.
-The reserve is utilized in accordance with the provisions of the Companies Act, 2013.
+The reserve is utilised in accordance with the provisions of the Companies Act, 2013.

 (ii) Employee's stock options outstanding account

-The account is used to recognize the grant date fair value of options issued to employees under Employee stock option plan and adjusted as and when such options are exercised or otherwise expire.
+The account is used to recognise the grant date fair value of options issued to employees under Employee stock option plan and adjusted as and when such options are exercised or otherwise expire.

 (iii) Capital redemption reserve

 This reserve represents reserve created on redemption of preference shares.
-The reserve is utilized in accordance with the provisions of the Companies Act, 2013.
+The reserve is utilised in accordance with the provisions of the Companies Act, 2013.

 (iv) Capital reserve

-This reserve represents the excess of net assets taken, over the cost of acquisition paid at the time of amalgamation/ acquisition done in earlier years.
+This reserve represents the excess of net assets taken, over the cost of acquisition paid at the time of amalgamation/ acquisition.
 This reserve is not available for distribution to the shareholders.

 (v) Treasury shares